School Vision Statement

-Report cards are prepared every nine weeks are sent home for times a year.
-IF a report is not received at the end of each nine-week period, please notify the child’s teacher or school office.
+Report cards are prepared every nine weeks are sent home four times a year.
+If a report is not received at the end of each nine-week period, please notify the child’s teacher or school office.
 It is necessary for parents to furnish a self-addressed stamped envelope in which the final report can be mailed.

 Policies and Regulations